-Seeing the Big Cats of East Africa – One of the things that most people look forward to when going on safari in Eastern Africa is seeing all of the big cats like lions, leopards, and cheetahs.
+We are currently contemplating returning to East Africa, although the focus of this trip would be to see the Gorillas and Chimpanzees, as well as other animals, in Rwanda.
+During our previous visit, one of the things that we truly enjoyed during our eleven-day safari in Eastern Africa was seeing all of the big cats like lions, leopards, and cheetahs.
 We certainly weren’t disappointed with our encounters as we had several that were all amazing and different in many ways.
 Whether watching the lion cubs at play, seeing a leopard climbing up a tree, or having a cheetah jump on the hood of our Land Cruiser, seeing these animals up close was something truly special.
-We saw lions at almost every park that we visited, but the leopards and cheetahs were more rare to see.
+We saw lions at almost every park that we visited throughout both Kenya and Tanzania, but the leopards and cheetahs were rarer to see.
 We know that we were very fortunate to see the amazing variety of cats, including the caracal cat, which not everyone gets to see.

 Cats have very expressive faces and keen eyesight and they definitely kept their eyes on us as we watched them from our vehicle.
 Regardless of the species of cat, one thing that they all had in common was how they ignored people and their vehicles with the exception of the encounter of the cheetah who definitely was not afraid of our presence.
 We visited the parks during the lion’s mating season and one of the more unique things that we saw during our safari was actually a lion and lioness mating.
 We also saw a leopard eating a gazelle as well as a pride of lions eating the remains of some sort of antelope.
 When on safari, you are in their environment and the animals are going to go about their lives regardless of the visitors that may come along to watch them.